vlachoudis/bCNC/README.md

 - Also read about all possible GRBL settings and make sure your setup is correct: https://github.com/gnea/grbl/wiki/Grbl-v1.1-Configuration

 # Configuration
-You can modify most of the parameters from the "Tools -> Machine" page.
+You can modify most of the parameters from the "CAM -> Config/Controller" page.
+You can also enable 6-axis mode in Config section, but bCNC restart is required for changes to take place.
 Only the changes/differences from the default configuration file will be saved in your home directory ${HOME}/.bCNC  or ~/.bCNC

 The default configuration is stored on bCNC.ini in the